-Our primary application of the clock space formalism is to the simulation of time-dependent Hamiltonians using MPFs.
-This will give the most efficient known method for simulating time-dependent Hamiltonians which exhibits commutator scaling.
-By commutator scaling we mean the following: independent of input model, a time-independent Hamiltonian yields zero error if it can be decomposed into easily simulatable and commuting terms.
+Additionally, we take advantage of the finite clock space formalism to propose a natural generalization of multiproduct formulas (MPFs) to the time ordered setting, and offer evidence that these are valid extrapolations to the exact time evolution.
+We then create an algorithm based on these ``time dependent MPFs" and analyze its performance.
+The algorithm is, to the authors' knowledge, the most efficient existing quantum algorithm for simulating time dependent Hamiltonians which also exhibits ``commutator scaling."
+By this we mean that the algorithm exhibits zero error for time independent Hamiltonian with easily simulatable and commuting terms.
 In practice, this constitutes a super-polynomial advantage over the error scaling provided by product formula methods for solving the same problems.
-We further provide numerical results that support the analytic calculations, and also show that the finite dimensional clock space construction allows qubitization to simulate time-dependent Hamiltonians, albeit at a cost that is impractical for all but the most modest time dependences.
+We perform two rudimentary numerical demonstrations which indicate the the approach works as anticipated in reducing product formula error.